Pylons/pyramid/docs/narr/urldispatch.rst

-.. note: the ``context`` attribute of the ``request`` object passed to the above view will be an instance of the ``repoze.bfg.urldispatch.DefaultRoutesContext``.
+.. note: the ``context`` attribute of the ``request`` object passed to the above view will be an instance of the :class:`repoze.bfg.urldispatch.DefaultRoutesContext` class.
 This is the type of object created for a context when there is no "factory" specified in the ``route`` declaration.
 It is a mapping object, a lot like a dictionary.

 When using :term:`url dispatch` exclusively in an application (as opposed to using both url dispatch and :term:`traversal`), the